Don't Boast About Learning Manipulative Social Techniques

 It's fine to freely talk about trying to learn things like public speaking or leadership skills.
 People generally see these as useful abilities that most of us would like to have, but which not everyone has the time, discipline, or guts to develop.

-If you don't want to tell everyone you're working on these types of social skills, that's okay.
+If you don't want to tell everyone you're working on these types of interpersonal skills, that's okay.
 As I keep saying, there's nothing broken about you if you didn't effortlessly become socially capable as you went through your childhood.
-However, some people have the mistaken belief that everyone should just know the core social skills.
+However, some people hold the mistaken belief that everyone should just know the core social skills.
 If you tell them you're actively practicing how to make eye contact or be a better listener, they won't understand.
-It's alright if you want to keep those social goals to yourself, or only tell people you know will accept it.
+It's alright if you want to keep those goals to yourself, or only tell people you know will accept it.

-On the other hand, you may be comfortable with the fact that you're improving your social skills.
+On the other hand, you may be comfortable with the fact that you're improving your communication skills.
 You may also want to do your little part to battle the stigma that says there's something off about someone if they're a bit shy or socially inexperienced.
 In that case, feel free to be more open.
 But, I don't think anyone's obligated to do this.

 Learning little social tricks to manipulate people